View INSTANT Quotes

 Holly Mitchell’s background in life insurance insurance goes back to 1985 when she worked for her father who was a New York Life agent.
 Holly has a marketing degree from Auburn University and has had a life insurance license since 2008.
 In addition to advising life insurance for customers all around the country, Holly is our website fact checker.

-If you’ve decided on a permanent policy because you always want to have insurance in force to provide financial protection for your survivors, retirement funding, paying for college tuition, or any cash accumulation needs, you’re primarily going to see two types of life insurance to choose from.
-Here we will compare whole life vs universal life.
+If you’ve decided on a permanent policy because you always want to have insurance in force to provide financial protection for your survivors, retirement funding, paying for college tuition, or any cash accumulation needs, you will primarily see two types of life insurance to choose from.
+Here, we will compare whole life vs universal life.

 Though they both are members of the permanent life family, there are significant distinctions between them that make a big difference in the financial impact they can have on a family.
 Fortunately, those differences are easy to see, and that is why we’re going to be taking a close look.
 That begs the question, “Whole life vs universal life: which is best for you?”